kristoff-it/kristoff.it/content/blog/good-bad-ugly-standup/index.md

 ---
 {
-  "title": "The Good, the Bad and the Ugly Standup", "description": "“In this world there are two types of standup, my friend: comedy and meetings.<br>You do meetings.”", "author": "Loris Cro",
+    .title = "The Good, the Bad and the Ugly Standup", .description = "\xe2\x80\x9cIn this world there are two types of standup, my friend: comedy and meetings.<br>You do meetings.\xe2\x80\x9d", .author = "Loris Cro",
-  "layout": "post.html",
+    .layout = "post.html",
-  "date": "2020-01-26T00:00:00",
+    .date = @date("2020-01-26T00:00:00"),
-  "draft": false
+    .draft = false,
 }
 ---